 Previous projects in non-coding RNA biology (e.g. microRNAs, long non-coding RNAs) and/or ImmunologyKnowledge of network analysis, as well as graph-clustering techniquesKnowledge of basic RNA bioinformatics algorithms for the analysis of RNA structures and functionsWorking in a Linux environment, with experience of shell scripting, cluster or cloud computing

 At the Helmholtz Zentrum München, you can contribute together with leading researchers to the investigation of the development, prevention and treatment of environmental diseases such as diabetes, chronic lung diseases and allergies.
 In order to further promote your professional development, we offer extensive and targeted research training and career programmes.
 We support the reconciliation between work and private life with flexible working time models, occupational health management, day care facility for children, a childcare subsidy, Elder Care, as well as other counseling and support services.

 Remuneration and benefits are in accordance with the collective agreement for the public service (TV EntgO Bund).

 The position is (initially) limited to three years.

 The activity involves special knowledge and experience specific to own scientific skills.

-We are looking forward to receiving your comprehensive online application (cover letter, a short summary of your present and future research interests, CV, scans of your bachelor and master certificates, contact details of 2 referees) as a single PDF document until February 28th 2019.
+We are looking forward to receiving your comprehensive online application (cover letter, a short summary of your present and future research interests, CV with a list of publications, scans of your master and PhD certificates, contact details of 3 referees) as a single PDF document until April 07, 2019.